MicrosoftDocs/quantum-docs-pr/articles/install-guide/index.md

 - tools to facilitate your development

 Q# programs are often paired with a host program written in a .NET language (typically C#) or Python.
 This allows us to call quantum operations from inside a classical program.
-In addition, the QDK provides Jupyter Notebook support with the IQ# Jupyter kernel.
+In addition, the QDK provides Q# support for Jupyter Notebooks with the IQ# Jupyter kernel.

 The QDK is available for multiple development environments.
 Select your preferred setup from the sections below: